-You change playback pages for the main playbacks using the +1 and -1 buttons to the left of the playback faders.
+You change playback pages using the +1 and -1 buttons to the right of the playback faders.
 You can also touch the 'Pages' roller graphic and enter a page number.
-The upper and lower bank of the additional playback faders has its own page select buttons for each bank, to the left of the faders.

 - If you have stored cues on the touch select buttons, you select different pages using the Playbacks page touch buttons. - Playbacks which are fired when you change page remain active.
 If you want to fire a cue on a fader which is already up from a previous page, lower the fader to zero then raise it again.
 The cue from the previous page will stop and the cue from the new page will fire. - If you return to a page with an active playback, the fader will not resume control of the playback until it matches the current level of the playback.
 This prevents the playback level jumping when the fader is first moved.
 If a playback is active from another page the display area is purple and shows the page number at the top in light blue.
 You can change this behaviour using the [Playback Paging] user setting, see section 13.1.3 on page 277. - You can set a legend for each playback page.
 The legend is shown on the 'Pages' roller on the screen.
 Use [Set Legend] from the main Program menu then [Page Legends].
 While in this menu you can change the page to set legends for different pages.
+The 20 executor buttons on the top right of the console can be paged using two of the macro buttons.
+The page change macros are part of the fixture library; if you do not see the macros, download and install the latest library.